insectatorious/fashion_mnist_demo/README.md

 PYTHONPATH=fashion_mnist_vis python fashion_mnist_vis/classify.py sample_images/black_bag.jpg --saved_model model.h5 --save_plots
 ```

 Here the saved model (`model.h5`) and image (`black_bag.jpg`) can be substituted as needed.
 All visualisations will be stored  in the `visualisations` folder.
-To avoid plotting each time and only classify the image, remove the `--save_plots` argument form the command.
+To avoid plotting each time and only classify the image, remove the `--save_plots` argument from the command.

 ## Exporting Tensorboard Assets